 Hence there was no real order to things.
 Plants could be anywhere in the 5′ x 50′ row, so you had to be especially careful where you put a foot.
 It was a little like weeding and walking an asparagus Twister Board.

 By the time I was walking the patch with her, it was about 15 years old, therefore we were walking soil that had 15 or more year’s worth of manure and mulch.
-The soil was dark, aerated, rich goodness; like plodding your way through a row of coffee grounds.
+The soil was dark, aerated, rich goodness; like plodding your way through a row of cake mix and coffee grounds.
 She was a fast gardener my aunt Amelia.
 Mulching wasn’t a spreading chore, it was a dumping chore, so when I say 15 years of mulch and manure, think 15 years of whole-wheelbarrow-loads of cow manure dumped right on top.
 It’s a wonder things weren’t drowned.

 My bed is an homage to Aunt Amelia with the following improvements.
 Firstly, my ground drains very well.
-I placed the site on the graveyard of an old stream, so the soil beneath my patch is a 5 foot thick bed of riverstone.
+I placed the site on the graveyard of an old stream, so the soil beneath my patch is a deep bed of gravel-y riverstone.
 Secondly, I have a never-goes-out wood burning stove, so I have access to a vast supply of wood ash…an alkaline favorite of asparagus, rich in potassium and trace minerals.
 Thirdly, my patch contains the unmatched purple variety of asparagus that in my experience out produces the green kind in flavor, hardiness and quantity.

 Male Asparagus Plants